J. Frank and Mary Frances Woodward.

 J. Frank Woodward II checking his rock display.

-The next owner and manager of the Woodward Ranch was my brother, J. Frank Woodward II,
+The next owner and manager of the Woodward Ranch was my brother, J. Frank Woodward II, Copy of Family Land Heritage Certificate of Honor presented to the ranch in 1989.

 who subsequently owned and operated the ranch for many years until retiring in the early 1990's.